thtop/notes-advanced-js/07-Functional-Programming/06-Can-Everything-Be-Pure.md

 # Can Everything Be Pure?

 - No site effects
-- The same input
+- The same input -> same output

 - The goal of functional programming is not to make everything pure functions.
-- The goal is to minimizw side effects.
+- The goal is to minimize side effects.

 - Purity is more of a confidence level.
 - It cannot be 100 precent.